CYPRUS FAST FACTS

 Cyprus is an island nation in the Mediterranean region.
 It is the third largest and most populated island in the region.
 It is also a member of the European Union.
 In Cyprus is where you will find a lot of old archaeological remains, which were recently excavated.
 The earliest record of habitation in Cyprus dates back to the 10th millennium BC.
 Today, those who travel to Cyprus gets to enjoy a mix of modern, historical, and cultural attractions.

-Cyprus is one of the most frequented tourist destinations in the Mediterranean.
+is one of the most frequented tourist destinations in the Mediterranean.
 Its residents enjoy a high quality of life with a high economy and high human development index.
-Aside from tourism, the diversity of economic source has contributed to the country being prosperous.
+Aside from tourism, the diversity of economic source has contributed to the country’s prosperity.
 The country has a solid banking industry along with an advanced communication and transportation industry.
 It is governed by a presidential republic.

 The sub-tropical climate in Cyprus is another reason why tourists are drawn to visit the island.
 Hence, the summers are warm to hot and the winters are mild.

-Airport/s: The Larnaca Airport in the capital city of Nicosia is the main international airport for travel to Cyprus.
+International Airport/s: The Larnaca Airport in the capital city of Nicosia is the main international airport for travel to Cyprus.
+There are a few other options for international airports for those who wish to travel to Cyprus:

 Visa Required: Citizens from the US, UK, Canada, Australia or EU nations do not require a visa to travel to Cyprus.
 However, you must have a valid passport and return ticket (except for British and EU nationalities) in order to travel to Cyprus.